austinhoag/playlistmaker/README.md

 This will create a new playlist called 'My Custom Playlist'

-It will automatically appear as a playlist on the sidebar alonge with your other playlists once imported
+It will automatically appear as a playlist on the sidebar along with your other playlists once imported